Mike and I had the most fantastic trip up in to the North of Vietnam along the frontier with China.

-His bike ended up getting bussed back to Hanoi and he was in a lot of pain.
+His bike ended up getting bused back to Hanoi.
+He was in a lot of pain.

 Riding in the Mountains

-Not doing anything crazy and came around and a truck is taking up the entire road.
+Not doing anything crazy and came around the bend and a truck is taking up the entire road.

 Where they can pull over they MAY pull over a little.
-But if you are not going to fast you can pull off on to the side, go around the truck and continue on.
+If you are not going to fast, you can pull off on to the side go around the truck and continue on.